A dated kitchen, entranceway, hallway and bathroom is brought back up to speed with current trends and technologies.

 But as summer rolls on it’s time for the couple to relax and enjoy the view – and start planning for phase two!

-This case study by Patricia Moore featured on page 64 of Issue 017 of New Zealand Renovate Magazine.
-New Zealand's first and only magazine solely dedicated to home renovations.
+This case study by Patricia Moore featured on page 64 of Issue 017 of Renovate Magazine.
+Renovate Magazine is an easy to use resource providing fresh inspiration and motivation at every turn of the page.

 If you would like to discuss options and ideas for your home renovation, please use the enquiry form alongside to provide us with your contact details.
 We will get in touch with you at a time that suits you to discuss your project.